 We’re living in 2018, so it’s almost impossible to avoid social networks.
 However, there are still several businesses out there that haven’t utilized the likes of Facebook, Twitter, Instagram and other networks as the tools they can really be.

 No matter who your target audience is, they will be on a social network, somewhere.
 While there are ways you can find them through paid services (more on that later), creating content surrounding your industry or your products and services will draw followers in.
 Even if your market is niche, you will find a following with consistency and unique, quality content.
-Customer service and engagement can all be done from social media, and this does nothing but help cultivate your community.
+Customer service and engagement can all be done from social media (or by using an easy customer support software), and this does nothing but help cultivate your community.
 Grow and groom it, and they’ll give you some love in return.

 If you think of your social networks as extensions of your own brand (which they are), they should be closely tied together.
 Anytime you have a new blog post on your website, share it on your social networks to get people heading to your website.
 Have a link to your website in your social network profiles and vice versa: use the social bar on your website to make your social networks are easily and directly accessible.